 Of course!
 That’s what Cycle EXIF is here for.
 Whether you’re a frame builder, photographer, rider or owner, I’d love to hear from you.
-However, we’re trying to present them in the best possible light (literally), so we have fairly high standards of photography.
-No iPhone snaps!
+Email me

 Have a look through the archives for examples, and keep in mind the Rules of Bicycle Photography: Chain in big ring, valves at 6 o’clock, cranks at 3 o’clock.
 Get a drive-side profile shot, then several details that make the bike special — components, lugs, patina etc. Use a DSLR or find a friend with one.
 Make sure the background complements the bike but please, no garage doors!
 Then I just need a few details about the build and the history, whatever you feel comfortable sharing with us.